AsherBond/glusterflow/README.md

     $ pip install twisted

-Then update the database connection string in the json server .py file.
-It needs working connection details to store the received json messages in the web applications database:
+Then update the database connection fields near the top of the json/server.py file.
+It needs working connection details for storing received json messages in the web applications database:

     $ vi json/server.py